 ● Do our parents know how they can best support their child’s learning and development?

 ● Do they know their child’s next learning step and what they can do to help them to it?

 ● How do I work with health colleagues, and how can I work with them more?
 Is my relationship with my health colleagues as honest and sharing as it should be?

 Of course, effective leadership is a driver of quality and is crucial to quality improvement.
 As a leader it will be important to organise your week to allow staff to discuss children’s needs and to deploy staff in order to make the most of their strengths.
 Monitoring and identifying areas for improvement to ensure these are having an impact on children’s learning and development is also part of ensuring that your setting is delivering high-quality support.
 Strong leadership is central to the delivery of every good setting, and you must be sure that you are working with your staff in the most constructive way.
 It will also require particular dedication from you to ensure that your workforce is committed to continuous learning and improvement.

-In recent years there has been a real focus on early communication and language with the ‘Every Child a Talker’ programme and the present ‘Early Language Programme’ (ELP) led by I CAN.
+In recent times there has been a real focus on early communication and language with the ‘Every Child a Talker’ programme and ‘Early Language Development Programme’ (ELDP) led by I CAN.
 So, in considering the importance of early language the following questions will be critical:

 ● How familiar are you with the materials from these programmes?

 ● How do you use them to support your children’s language development?
 And;

 ● How do you think through your interactions with children to ensure that you are extending their language?